jiansongyang/scrapy-auto-translation-middleware/README.md

 You must specify **source** and **language** in the field definition.
 They are pretty straight forward in their meanings.
 The following options are supported:
 ### auto_translate
 This is basically a tag for fields that should be translated by the middleware.
-Set auto_translate=Tru
+Set `auto_translate=True` if you want the fields to be handled by the translator.
 ### on_failure
 Use this option to specify what you want to happen if a translation fails.
 The default action is REPORT_IN_FIELD.
 * RAISE: raise the failure and let the exception handler to handle it.